library(BigDataStatMeth)Working with HDF5 Matrices

 /phenotypes/traits - Clinical measurements

-/phenotypes/covariates - Age, sex, PCs
+/phenotypes/covariates - Age, sex, ancestry PCs

 /results/pca - PCA results from genetics data